mnpavan/Hello-Pavan/README.md

 # Hello-Pavan
-hi ,how are you hopenyou are doing well .
+hi ,how are you hope you are doing well .